opencog/learn/run-poc/README.md

 ***Note 5***: Remember to always close any cogserver (Ctrl+D) sessions you have started before continuing, otherwise you will have problems accessing your databases later.

+***Note 6***: If you prefer to avoid specifying username and password for the postgres databases, you can follow [these instructions](https://www.postgresql.org/docs/current/libpq-pgpass.html)